-1. What’s the point of my presentation/talk/speech?
-[95% of the time it’s to get clients, so be honest with yourself about this – what’s the point of being broke inspiring speaker?]
+1. What is the point of my presentation/talk/speech?
+(95% of the time it’s to get clients, so be honest with yourself about this – no point being a broke inspiring speaker, right?)

-2. What is the problem my audience has for which my services/products are the solution?
-[Where are they NOW and what is the AFTER state your product/service is creating?]
+2. What is the problem my audience has for which my service/product is the solution?
+(Where are they NOW and what is the AFTER state your product or service is creating?)

 3. How can my audience best apply my content?
-[Weave in activities that help to get to implementation phase faster.]
+(Weave in activities that will help to get to the implementation phase faster.)